gyubeomim/lidar_closest_distance_detector/README.md

 This module can calculate the closest distance to the nearest obstacle using Convex Polygon of Lidar Point Cloud.

-It's completely working on ROS.
+It's completely working on ROS kinetic, Ubuntu 16.04.

 <img src="./pictures/pic.png" alt="drawing" width="600"/>

 ## Instruction

+0. install ros-kinetic.
 1. clone this repository.
 2. move it to your `catkin_ws` or custom workspace.
 3. build repository.